BIDMCDigitalPsychiatry/DOORS/DESIGN.md

      - [ ] Can only see their groups.
      - [ ] Can create a new group and link it to their associated class
      - [ ] Can create a new group from an existing group and link it to their associated class

-## My Sessions

-- **Admins** can view all sessions from all instructors and also click into their associated session and view/edit class rosters, groups, class modifications, etc

-- **Instructors** will see their own set of sessions.
-They can click into them and add/edit students, groups, etc.  An instructor can also create multiple sessions from the same class.

-- **Students** will see all sessions that they have been invited to.
-When the click on the view session button it will show them the student content (pre-survey, lesson, post-survey, etc).
-The content that the students see will be linked live to the instructors class data.
-This means if the instructor changes the class material, then the changes will be reflected in the student content.